opea-project/GenAIExamples/ChatQnA/README.md

 ## Deploy ChatQnA into Kubernetes on Xeon & Gaudi

 Refer to the [Kubernetes Guide](./kubernetes/manifests/README.md) for instructions on deploying ChatQnA into Kubernetes on Xeon & Gaudi.

+## Deploy ChatQnA on AI PC

+Refer to the [AI PC Guide](./docker/aipc/README.md) for instructions on deploying ChatQnA on AI PC.